National Shooting Range: History

-The centre had become a focus of Belgian patriotism.
-During both world wars, it had been under the control of the occupying German forces and was used for executions.
+The centre had become a focus of Belgian patriotism; it was occupied and used for executions by the invading military forces of the German Empire during World War I, and again by those of Nazi Germany during World War II.
+In both world wars, prisoners held at Saint-Gilles Prison, both civilians and captured members of the Belgian Resistance, were taken to the National Shooting Range to be executed.
 Amongst those executed at the site were the English nurse Edith Cavell (on 12 October 1915) and Gabrielle Petit (on 1 April 1916).
-In World War II, prisoners held at Saint-Gilles Prison were taken to the Tir national to be executed.
 The only remaining building is dedicated to Edith Cavell.
 There is a small cemetery, close to the present television centre, known as the Enclos des fusillés ("Enclosure of the executed").
 There are 365 tombs, and a pillar among the graves marks the location of the urn containing the remains of victims of the concentration camps in 1940–1945.